grolston/config-lambda-supported-runtimes/README.md

 ## Prerequisites

+The following prerequisites need to be met prior to deploying:

+1. AWS Config running in the target account or AWS Config Aggregator deployed at the Organization
+2. Permissions to deploy AWS Config Conformance Packs

 ## Deployment

 The conformance pack is stored in an S3 bucket which can be referenced in many ways to deploy.
 To download the template directly, access from S3 at Bucket at `https://rolston-cloud-library.s3-us-west-2.amazonaws.com/conformance-packs/lambda-supported-runtimes.yml`.
 The template is an exact copy of the `lambda-supported-runtimes.yml` file in the master branch which is copied over via a GitHub Action.

 ### Deploy from CloudShell